developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 **Note: The material provided in this repository is only for helping those who may get stuck at any point of time in the course.
 It is very advised that no one should just copy the solutions(violation of Honor Code) presented here.**

-## Progress/Curriculum
+## Progress/Curriculum.

 - [ ] [Section 01](#) - Welcome.

-## Java Persistence: Hibernate and JPA Fundamentals
+## Java Persistence: Hibernate and JPA Fundamentals.

 <img src="JpaCourse.jpg" alt="Jpa Course here" width="700"/>